Proof of Address Requirements

 • Valid passport

-- and -2.
+- or -2.
 A document that includes the parent/legal* guardian’s resident address:

 • Current property tax bill

-• Current rental/lease agreement (must include parent/legal guardian name, student name, address, property manager or owner name, and property manager or owner phone number)• Escrow papers
+• Current rental/lease agreement (must include parent/legal guardian name, address, property manager or owner name, and property manager or owner phone number)• Escrow papers

-- and -3.
+- or -3.
 A piece of mail dated from within the last 45 days that includes the parent/legal* guardian’s resident address:

 • Electric bill